Pascal Breland

-Pascal Breland was a famous 19th-century pre-confederation Canadian Métis farmer and politician.
+Pascal Breland was a 19th-century Métis farmer and politician in Rupert's Land.
 He was a well-known Metis trader and was popularly nicknamed "le Roi des traiteurs" (The King of the traders).
 He held several appointed political positions as well as elected offices, with his work and influence playing a key role in shaping the identity of Western Canadian provinces as they exist today.

 Personal life

-Breland was born on June 15, 1811 in the Saskatchewan Valley in the Northwest Territories (today in the province of Saskatchewan).
-His father, Pierre Berland dit Duboishu, was a French-Canadian Voyageur, hunter & trader.
-His mother, Marie Louise Josephe Bilideau (or Beledau) was of mixed French and First Nations ancestry.

-In the late 1820s, Pascal moved to the town St. François Xavier, Manitoba, with his family.
+Breland was born on June 15, 1811, in the Saskatchewan Valley in the Northwest Territories (today in the province of Saskatchewan).
+He was baptized at Laval, Quebec on November 19, 1812.
+His father, Pierre Berland dit Duboishu, was a French-Canadian Voyageur, hunter and trader.
+His mother, Marie Louise Josephe Bilideau (or Beledau), was of mixed French and First Nations ancestry.
+In the late 1820s, Pascal moved to the town St. François Xavier, Manitoba, from Quebec.
 There, on February 8, 1836, Pascal married Maria Grant (1820-1889), daughter of Cuthbert Grant.
 Pascal and Maria had fourteen children: